ricardojoserf/TrickDump/README.md

   - "knowndlls": Using the KnownDlls folder.
   - "debugproc": Using a process created in debug mode.
 If a second argument is not used the process is "c:\windows\system32\calc.exe".

-It comes in three flavours:
+It comes in four flavours:

 - .NET: The main branch
 - Python: The [python-flavour branch](https://github.com/ricardojoserf/TrickDump/tree/python-flavour)